k0staa/k0staa.github.io/_posts/2019-12-15-spock-restassured-docs.markdown

         response.statusCode() == HttpStatus.OK.value()
     }
 ~~~
-I invite you to my [Github account](https://github.com/k0staa/Code-Addict-Repos/tree/master/spockapidocks) for the whole class.
-In the `given` section we define what our request should look like and what response we expect.
+In `given` section we define what our request should look like and what response we expect.
 We set the `Accept` and` Content-type` request headers to the value `MediaType.APPLICATION_JSON_VALUE` and custom `Authorization` header to value `Bearer TOKEN`.
 Then in the `filter` method we describe how the request and response should look like and what specific parameters mean (`description` methods).
+At this point, we also define fragments of documentation that we list in the template (e.g. `request-headers`).
 All elements defined in `filter` will be checked during tests.
-In the `when` section we make our request with the `id` path parameter equal to "123-4234".
-In the `then` section we perform a simple check whether the response code is 200.
+In `when` section we running our request with the `id` path parameter equal to "123-4234".
+In `then` section we perform a simple check whether the response code is 200.
+I invite you to my [Github account](https://github.com/k0staa/Code-Addict-Repos/tree/master/spockapidocks) for the whole class.

 I added a simple controller in the application: